benny1144/Disagreement.AI/.aiassistant/rules/instructions.md

 Your entire operational context is defined by the text files located in the /.context directory at the project root.
 You must treat these files as your "single source of truth."

+business_plan.txt: (Why We Are Building It) Provides the strategic mission.
+Key technical implications from this plan include the strict 120-day data deletion policy for resolved disputes, which must be implemented in the backend.

 design_system.txt: (Definitive Guide) Defines all visual and linguistic styling rules.
-Crucially, all user-facing components MUST adhere to the principles outlined in the 'Homepage Enhancement for Disagreement.AI' document, which serves as the project's official Trust Architecture guide.
+Crucially, all user-facing components MUST adhere to the principles outlined in this document, which serves as the project's official Trust Architecture guide.
 This includes specific patterns like the Dashboard's "Bento Grid" and the Chat's "iMessage-style" interface, which are designed for clarity and de-escalation.

+launch.txt: (When We Will Build It) Defines the development schedule and, most importantly, the mandated technology stack for specific tasks.

 mvp_plan.txt: (What We Are Building) Defines the complete list of pages, features, and user experience requirements for the MVP.
 Your code must directly map to these requirements.

-business_plan.txt: (Why We Are Building It) Provides the strategic mission.
-Key technical implications from this plan include the strict 120-day data deletion policy for resolved disputes, which must be implemented in the backend.

-future.txt: (What Comes Next) Outlines the long-term vision.
-A core development principle derived from this is aggressive component reusability.
-To accelerate future development, you must prioritize reusing existing UI components for new features whenever possible.

-marketing.txt: (How We Will Launch) Provides context on messaging.
-This influences the linguistic style and tone defined in design_system.txt.

-launch.txt: (When We Will Build It) Defines the development schedule and, most importantly, the mandated technology stack for specific tasks.

 Core Directives
 Architect's Authority: I am the Project Architect.
 I will provide you with specific tasks.
 Before generating any code, you must first reference all context files to ensure your output aligns with our strategy, architecture, and design system.